Synthetic cannabinoids: Austria

-The Austrian Ministry of Health announced on December 18, 2008, that Spice would be controlled under Paragraph 78 of their drug-law on the grounds that it contains an active substance that affects the functions of the body, and the legality of JWH-018 is under review.
+The Austrian Ministry of Health announced in December 2008, that Spice would be controlled under their drug-law on the grounds that it contains an active substance that affects the functions of the body, and the legality of JWH-018 is under review.

 Germany

-JWH-018, CP 47,497 and the C6, C8, and C9 homologues of CP 47,497 have been illegal in Germany since January 22, 2009.
-Since November 26, 2016 about 80-90% of the substances belonging to the group of synthetic cannabinoids are illegal in Germany as the law does not cover all chemical structures.
+JWH-018, CP 47,497 and the C6, C8, and C9 homologues of CP 47,497 have been illegal in Germany since January 2009.
+Since November 2016, about 80–90% of the substances belonging to the group of synthetic cannabinoids are illegal in Germany as the law does not cover all chemical structures.

 France

-JWH-018, CP 47,497 (and its homologues), and HU-210 were all made illegal in France on February 24, 2009.
+JWH-018, CP 47,497 (and its homologues), and HU-210 were all made illegal in France in February 2009.

 Ireland

 From June 2010, JWH-018, along with a variety of other designer drugs, has been illegal.

 Latvia

-JWH-018, JWH-073, CP 47,497 (and its homologues), and HU-210 as well as leonotis leonurus have been all banned in Latvia since 2005.
+JWH-018, JWH-073, CP 47,497 (and its homologues), and HU-210, as well as leonotis leonurus, have been all banned in Latvia since 2005.
 After the first confirmed lethal case from the use of legal drugs in late 2013, parliament significantly increased the number of temporarily banned substances used in Spice and similar preparations.
-On April 3, 2014, parliament made selling of the temporarily banned substances a criminal offense.
+In April 2014, parliament made selling of the temporarily banned substances a criminal offense.